 This course provides an introduction to research methods for students enrolled in the history concentration or social studies education program.
-Students will learn how to identify and evaluate primary sources, distinguish the differences be-
+Students will learn how to identify and evaluate primary sources, distinguish the differences between primary and secondary sources, formulate a thesis with a historical context.

-Indicates courses which consist of both a lecture and laboratory component. tween primary and secondary sources, formulate a thesis with a historical context, understand historiography, properly cite sources used and present their findings in a classroom environment.
+understand historiography, properly cite sources used and present their findings in a classroom environment.
 Special emphasis will be placed on a range of primary and secondary sources, including written documents, photographs, quantitative data and material culture.
 Class sessions will include powerpoint lectures, visits to special collections and research libraries, workshops on research and writing, and student presentation of their research findings.
 Prerequisites: Nine credits from HIS 101, 102, 201, or 202.